 Apart from finding out the amount of water that you need, it is also very important to understand how much water you need to heat.
 Is it just because of the bathroom or a quick shower?
 Or are you planning to use the shower for a longer time?
 The temperature rise depends on a number of factors.
 And it is also an important factor that you need to consider.

 The temperature rise means the difference between the temperatures of water the tankless heater adapts and the temperature of water it produces.
 This relativity depends on how warm the heater needs to be and what will be the ideal temperature for your use.
-We have an article on the difference between hot water and lukewarm water.
+To figure out the temperature you can give this article a read.

 To consider the factors, let us get an example.
 Suppose the heater has a temperature of incoming water of 50 F and the temperature of the shower is around 105 F. this means that the temperature rise is around 55 F. So the water heater can always heat the water at a flow rate of 1.5 gallons per minute and each gallon by 55 degrees.